Tiny Instrument

 Note labels and keyboard guides

-External MIDI as an alternative input
+External MIDI input

 A physical keyboard can replace touch entirely across lessons, ear training, and practice.
-Useful for users who find touch surfaces difficult.

 Personalize & Control